Skip to main content

 Prior Authorization

-Reducing the negative impact of insurance carrier prior authorization processes on Washington’s physicians, physician assistants, and patients continues to be a top priority of the WSMA.
+Reducing the negative impact of insurance carrier prior authorization processes on Washingtonians’ ability to access needed care as well as on the practice of medicine for physicians and health care practitioners continues to be a top priority of the WSMA.

 New Prior Authorization Time Frames in Effect in Washington State